Jeanette Chéro

-Jeanette Chéro, née Christiane Roscher, (4 April 1927) is a German artist and representative of the literary chanson in Germany.
+Jeanette Chéro (née Christiane Roscher, 4 April 1927 – 22 January 2023) was a German artist and representative of the literary chanson in Germany.

-Life
+Life and career

-Born in Dresden, Chéro grew up with classical music and started composing at the age of nine.
+Born in Dresden on 4 April 1927, Chéro grew up with classical music and started composing at the age of nine.
 Her song cycles were sung under her maiden name by famous performers (among others Kammersänger Kurt Böhme, Kammersänger Gottlob Frick, Professor Walter Hauck, Theo Adam, Werner Faulhaber).
 In her hometown Dresden she played in numerous concerts and live radio broadcasts together with the outstanding violinist Anneliese Möhner.
 Chéro studied piano, composition and singing in Dresden and later took acting and ballet lessons in Berlin.
 She married the general music director Walter Schartner in 1957.

 In Berlin, she worked for several years at the Berliner Rundfunk, for which she wrote many choral arrangements.
 She performed as a pianist and accompanist for her own song cycles at various radio stations until she discovered her love for song and later for literary chanson.
 She performs her chansons herself on the grand piano in full-length concerts.
 She wrote numerous commissioned compositions for the WDR and German re-enactments of English, French and Italian titles for the Edition Akkord.
 Her classical song cycles have been published several times in orchestral version in Kemerovo (Russia) for performance.